joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-9/lab.md

 ```

-> > The scripts section of the package.json file.
+<em style="color:#A9A9A9">The scripts section of the package.json file.
 Nodemon is installed in the `node_modules` directory.
-However, notice how we don't need to use an absolute path to reference it.
+However, notice how we don't need to use an absolute path to reference it. </em>

 1. In the terminal make sure your application is not currently running, type `npm run start` and press enter.
 You should see a message printed to the console saying that the server is listening on port 8000.
 Now, if you make a change to the code and refresh the page, you should see that the change has been applied.
 This is because Nodemon is automatically restarting the server when we make changes to the code.